 The staff at the Telegram is committed to providing excellent customer service for reporting the news and determining personalized advertising campaigns for the businesses in the area to help them reach their goals.

 The leadership of the Telegram Newspaper develops partnerships with local schools, businesses, non-profit organizations and city governments.
 They also participate in volunteer opportunities and provide media sponsorships for community events.
-Some of their national and state business partners include: AARP, DTE, Wal-Mart, GM, Comfort Inn, US Steel, Ford, Marathon, MI Lottery, MET, MDOT, Detroit Institute of Arts and Comcast.
+Some of their national and state business partners include: AARP, DTE, Wal-Mart, GM, Comfort Inn, US Steel, Ford, Marathon, MI Lottery, MET, MDOT, Wayne County Treasurers' Office, Detroit Institute of Arts and Comcast.
 The Telegram is a member in several Chamber of Commerce organizations, the National Newspaper Publishers Association, the Michigan Publishers Auxiliary and a Life Member of the NAACP.

 The Telegram is helping to prepare the next generation of media personnel by establishing Internship programs with local colleges & high schools.
 They expose youth to newspapers through the Newspapers in Education Program and Write Steps Internship Program.
 Colleges include Wayne State University, Baker College, University of Michigan—Dearborn and Bethune Cookeman University.
 School Districts and schools include Westwood, Ecorse, River Rouge, University Preparatory and Romulus.